-Right at Home In-home services can be divided in 4 broad categories:
+Right at Home in-home services can be divided into four broad categories.

-At Right at Home we define ADLs as follows:
+At Right at Home we define ADLs and Basic ADLs (BADLs consisting of self-care tasks) as follows:

 Instrumental ADLs - Instrumental activities of daily living (IADLs) are not necessary for fundamental functioning, but they let an individual live independently in a community:

 Skilled Care services include, but are not limited to, the following:

 While physical activity is needed to maintain a healthy lifestyle, social activities play an important part also.
 Everyone, no matter his or her age, needs some type of social life.
 Socialisation for the elderly is just as important as it is for the younger generation.
 When seniors socialise, they enrich their lives.
 There are many benefits for seniors that come from socialising.

 When the elderly are living away from family, they still do need friends and companions.
 Having someone to talk with, share a meal with, and having outside interests helps seniors have happier and healthier lives.
 It helps them feel loved, supported, and needed.
 The connections to people and activities give seniors a purpose and something to look forward to.
 It keeps them from feeling isolated and alone.
 Social activities help the elderly stay mentally sharp and ‘connected’.

 Activities including games, walking, volunteering, reading, and even talking with others are necessary for everyone including the elderly.
 As we age, the importance of being socially active is more important than ever.
 Feeling needed and productive helps seniors lead happier lives.
 It helps their emotional well-being.
 This lessens stress and anxiety.

 The more socially active the elderly are the less likely they are to become depressed.
 Depression, stress, and isolation can lead to other health issues.
 This can happen easily to seniors living away from family.
 Whether seniors are living alone and receiving home care, in some type of senior housing, a retirement village, or nursing home, they need to interact with other people.